Eustachian tube dysfunction

 Eustachian tube dysfunction, also known as pharyngotympanic tube or auditory tube dysfunction, refers to the failure of the Eustachian tube to open or close properly.
 Therefore, it encompasses a spectrum from patulous to obstructive pathophysiology.
 Eustachian tube dysfunction predisposes to chronic otitis media.

-ETD is estimated to be present in ~1% of the adult population.
+Eustachian tube dysfunction is estimated to be present in ~1% of the adult population.

-It has been demonstrated that equalisation of middle ear pressure, and flow of contrast out of the middle ear is poor in a high percentage of patients with chronic otomastoiditis, even though only ~33% demonstrate occlusion of the Eustachian tube or tubal filling defects (e.g. polyps).
+It has been demonstrated that equalization of middle ear pressure, and flow of contrast out of the middle ear is poor in a high percentage of patients with chronic otomastoiditis, even though only ~33% demonstrate occlusion of the Eustachian tube or tubal filling defects (e.g. polyps).
 Dysfunction of the tensor veli palatini muscle has also been implicated.
 In patients with cleft palate ~50% demonstrate conductive hearing loss as a result of abnormal muscular function.

 Failure to equalize middle ear pressure can lead to negative pressure causing tympanic membrane retraction, mucoperiosteal thickening and even acquired cholesteatomas due to the aforementioned retraction of the tympanic membrane.

-The converse has also be postulated; failure of the Eustachian tube to close normally (known as patulous tube syndrome) during strong inspiration (i.e. 'sniff') transmits negative pressure to the middle ear and tympanic membrane with the same sequelae as above.
+The converse has also been postulated; failure of the Eustachian tube to close normally (known as patulous tube syndrome) during strong inspiration (i.e. 'sniff') transmits negative pressure to the middle ear and tympanic membrane with the same sequelae as above.